 If two objects that have different voltages (potential) approach each other closely enough to touch, or are placed in close proximity a charge may pass from one of the objects to the other in a fast electrostatic discharge.

 While this process only lasts a microsecond or less, the peak discharge current can be several Amps and the peak power can be in the kilowatt range!
 If subjected to ESD sensitive components like memory, processor, chip-sets etc, that high voltage destroys them.
 ESD is actually the major cause of semiconductor device failures in the electronic field.

-ESD can be caused by static electricity (build up of electric charge) which is often created when separation of electric charges occurs when two materials are brought into contact and then are separated (tribocharging).
+ESD can be caused by static electricity (build-up of electric charge) which is often created when the separation of electric charges occurs when two materials are brought into contact and then are separated (tribocharging).

 This is usually because the friction between the two creates a difference of electrical potential that then leads to an ESD event.

 The other cause of ESD is electrostatic induction, this happens when an electrically charged object is placed near a conductive object isolated from ground.

 The charged object creates an electrostatic field that causes electrical charges on the surface of the other object to redistribute creating regions of excess positive and negative charges.

 What Damage Does Esd Cause in an Electronic Device?

 We can categorize the damage from ESD into two: